TotaruSeika-pr/Creator/README.md

-# Creator 1.0.2.0 / Documentation
+# Creator 1.0.2.1 / Documentation
 ###### *I apologize in advance for any possible incorrect translation.
 I ask you to interpret the text as accurately and clearly as possible.*

-**Creator** - Creator is a spammer program that creates a large number of files.
-It can be useful for checking long-term storage media for writing, storing, deleting data, as well as checking the security of the OS for spam attacks.
+**Creator** - a program for replicating files and folders to test the system for the recording speed of electronic media and for security..

 The program receives keys, which we will now analyze